gauravpatil-15/TO-DO-List/README.md

 # TO-DO-List Project
-This project is a simple to-do list application.
+This project is a simple to-do list application using HTML, CSS and Javascript.

 ## Features: